jdoleary/Spellmasons/docs/TasksCurrent.md

 - investigate: `// TODO will the stack just keep growing`
     - turn_phases should work on a queue not a stack (this is mostly relevant for singleplayer and when the NPCs are just hashing it out cause all the players are dead so it doesn't stack overflow)
     - Just make it a while loop that triggers/awaits the next AI turn until it's the players tuurn
-- dragger x and y went to null after "target similar, slash slash"
-# Pre playtest
-- Multiplayer voting
-- Adaptive difficulty
-- What to do with disconnected players when it goes to the next level?
-- Fix rejoining hack where people can just rejoin if they're dead to come back

 # Localization
 - All tooltip info
 - Explain prompts - see stash "add i18n to explain prompts"